REPROGRAM MY MINDSET

 I find the greatest satisfaction in my life is giving of myself to other people.
 I am blessed to have this pathway for the rest of my life: Do all that I can so others may experience the vitality I have.
 And in that process I encourage all PwPs to reach out and give of themselves to another person.
 It doesn’t have to be a calling.
 Just simple acts of kindness and beauty.
 Nothing is as rewarding as giving.

 I don't have a fixed regimen because doing the same thing over and over again is boring and leads to dropping out.
 Somewhat introverted, I enjoy exercising alone.
 But many people I know thrive on group exercise, aware that solitary workouts would never work for them.

-- I meditate every morning.
+- I meditate everyday.

 - I practice yoga at home at least 3 days a week.

 - My diet is basic.
 I ceased eating red meat.
 I enjoy salmon twice a week and the other days mostly vegetarian.

 - I take one teaspoon of mannitol morning and night in two ounces of pomegranate juice.